HazemElHaouari/Tutorial-Kubernetes-jenkins-docker-vps/README.md

 `kubeadm init`

-If you have NumCpu error run this command: `kubeadm init --ignore-preflight-errors=NumCP`
+If you have NumCpu error run this command: `kubeadm init --ignore-preflight-errors=NumCPU`

 #### Kubectl configuration on local machine